gcallah/MiscWriting/Art/ConservativeArt.md

 If someone of a conservative disposition wishes to produce excellent art that, in a certain sense, supports conservatism, the best thing they can do is to focus simply on producing excellent art.
+They should no more try to produce "conservative art" than a conservative plumber should try to produce "conservative plumbing," or a conservative ornithologist should try to produce "conservative ornithology."
-And this will illustrate the point that conservatives are not entirely obsessed with politics, as many progressives are.
+But in doing so, the "conservative artist" might just illustrate the point that conservatives are not entirely obsessed with politics, as so many progressives are.